quicwg/base-drafts/writeups/base-drafts.md

 advance the document, detail those concerns here.
 -->

-The document shepherds have no such concerns about these documents.
+The document shepherds have no general concerns about these documents.

 # 7. IPR Disclosure Obligation